deanhiller/webpieces/webserver/README.md

 # webpieces

+* Document prod/staging/local development environments and properties plugin
+* Document more examples on the examples page stuff
+* Document the ApplicationContext
 * fix extra webpieces cache directory
 * simulate initial project creation and see if there is a git checkin issue...do this on a real repo
 * ADD an optional RoutId for JSON CONTENT...this is needed for #{jsAction}# calls AND add a test as well for this to webpieces